grosser/amend/Readme.md

 curl -X POST --data-binary @data.log https://amend.herokuapp.com/amend/some_random_key
 ```

-up to ~1MB and as long as the cache holds ...
+up to ~1MB and as long as the cache holds ... for infinite cache use https://github.com/anamartinez/large_object_store

 Author
 ======